Here are some tips to help you keep mentally well. Doing small actions every day can have a big impact!

 Many studies have shown that spending time in nature is linked to improved cognitive function and emotional wellbeing.
 The feeling of connectedness you get in nature bring the type of contentment that goes beyond just feeling good and includes having meaningful purpose in life (Alison Pritchard, et al.).
 Not only that, green spaces and blue spaces (marine and freshwater environments) have been shown to produce wellbeing benefits (Ascon, M., et al.), and more remote and biodiverse spaces may be particularly helpful, though even urban parks and trees can lead to positive outcomes.
 Surprisingly, people who watch nature videos with a diverse mix of flora and fauna report lower anxiety, more vitality and better mood than those who watched videos feature less biodiverse landscapes (Wolf, L.J., et al, 2017), so connect to nature in every way you can!

-You could also consider doing some breathing or mindfulness exercises (you can find some in the members Self Discovery Library) outdoors for added benefit.
+You could also consider doing some breathing or mindfulness exercises outdoors for added benefit

-During the winter months it can feel harder to get out of the house and be motivated, so intentionally taking part in activities that you enjoy reduces negative thinking and promotes positive thinking.
+In days without sunshine, it can be hard to get out of the house and be motivated, so intentionally taking part in activities that you enjoy reduces negative thinking and promotes positive thinking.
 Try scheduling the activities and you’ll be more likely to follow through with them and, as a result, benefit from the positive feelings that come from doing the enjoyable activity.
 A good way to do this is to join a class or make a pact with a friend that you will go for a walk together at a certain time every week, for example.
 This will provide accountability, which will motivate you to go.

 When you’re outside, make sure to stay warm.
-Staying warm can reduce the winter blues by half.
+Studies show that staying warm can reduce the winter blues by half and this could apply to any cold day.
 So, although you do need to get outside daily for sunshine, keep warm with hot drinks and hot food.
 Wear warm clothes and shoes and aim to keep your home between 18C and 21C (or 64F and 70F degrees), if possible.

-When the weather gets colder, it’s natural to turn to comfort foods.
-The downside of this is that these are often loaded with fats and sugar, which can cause weight gain over time and a blood sugar yo-yo effect.
+In a fast paced society, it’s natural to turn to comfort foods.
+The downside of this is that these are often loaded with fats and sugar, which can cause weight gain over time and a blood sugar yo-yo effect, which affects energy and mood.
 Make sure to eat foods rich in antioxidants and high in vitamins.
-Eating healthily will give you the mood and energy boost you need to power through winter, as well as boosting your immunity to protect from colds etc. In addition to vitamin D. as outlined above, there are particular vitamins and minerals you need to pay attention to during winter that you get from the foods you eat.
-These include vitamin C, iron, B vitamins and vitamin E.
+Eating healthily will give you the mood and energy boost you need to power through, as well as boosting your immunity to protect from colds etc. In addition to vitamin D. as outlined above, there are particular vitamins and minerals you need to pay attention to that play a significant role in mood.
+These include B vitamins and magnesium, which many people are deficient in.
+Consult with your doctor to see if a vitamin supplement may benefit you, as your diet may not have the right amount.

 Make a point of looking forward to things that you enjoy or are excited about.
 Think of people you would like to see, a restaurant or café you want to go to, a trip you’d like to take, a movie you’d like to see, or other things you’ll enjoy.
 If possible, schedule these things too, so that you have a date to look forward to.